jswang/camelup/README.md

 # Camel Up Solver
-Gives the best option to play for a given camel board
+Gives the best option to play for a given camel board. <br>
+During any given round, 5/6 dice are rolled, and each die can come up 1/2/3.
+Thus, the number of possible ways a round could go are 6!*3^5 = 174690.
+Additionally, because the grey die can come up black or white, the total possible ways a round could go is 320760.

 ## Strategies
 In each round a player has the option to do one of the following: